-On March 16, 2007, the PRC National People's Congress, the PRC legislature, adopted a new tax law, the Enterprise Income Tax Law of the People's Republic of China (中華人民共和國企業所得稅法) (the "Enterprise Income Tax Law"), which became effective January 1, 2008.
+On March 16, 2007, the PRC National People's Congress, the PRC legislature, adopted a new tax law, the Enterprise Income Tax Law of the People's Republic of China (中華人民共和國企業所得税法) (the "Enterprise Income Tax Law"), which became effective January 1, 2008.
 On December 6, 2007, the State Council issued the Implementation Regulations of the EIT Law (the "Implementation Regulations"), which also became effective January 1, 2008.
 The EIT Law imposes a uniform tax rate of 25% for all enterprises incorporated or resident in China, including foreign-invested enterprises, and eliminates many tax exemptions, reductions and preferential treatments formerly applicable to foreign-invested enterprises.
-However, the EIT Law grandfathers preferential tax treatments for foreign-invested enterprises established before March 16, 2007.
-The applicable tax rate for foreign-invested enterprises that are currently enjoying the preferential tax rate of 15% were gradually phased into the new 25% tax rate during a five-year transitional period commencing in 2008.
+However, the EIT Law grandfathers preferential tax treatments for foreign-invested enterprises that are currently enjoying the preferential tax rate of 15% were gradually phased into the new 25% tax rate during a five-year transitional period commencing in 2008.
 Accordingly, our subsidiaries in Shenzhen that were established before March 16, 2007 had enjoyed a preferential rate, which was gradually phased to the unified tax rate of 25% over the transitional period, which expired in 2012.
-Accordingly, for the year ended March 31, 2012, the EIT rate applicable to each of our subsidiaries in Shenzhen was 25%, and our corporate income tax increased as a result.
+Accordingly, for the six months ended September 30, 2012, the EIT rate applicable to each of our subsidiaries in Shenzhen was 25%, and our corporate income tax increased as a result.
 A sudden increase in tax rates on our PRC subsidiaries or a demand by the relevant tax authority for retroactive payment of taxes may materially adversely affect our financial condition, prospects, cash flows and results of operations.